 The movement system must function under environmental conditions it is designed to encounter.
 As movements interact with each other they should be practiced concurrently.
 Users may use the apparatus to train reflexes whilst performing normal daily activities or prescribed motor tasks to train voluntary movement.
 The best exercise to train ideal movement is ideal movement.

-Train the system and the biological components will improve Individually as needed, and more importantly, in concert with each other
+Train the system and the biological components will improve individually as needed, and in concert with each other

 OPPORTUNITY